Sony Cyber-shot DSC-RX100 series: Cyber-shot DSC-RX100 V

+Following the release of the RX100 VI, an updated version of the RX100 V called the RX100 VA was released with improvements such as an increased buffer and processor.

 Cyber-shot DSC-RX100 VI

 On 5 June 2018, Sony announced the RX100 VI.
-In this iteration, Sony introduced a new ZEISS Vario-Sonnar T* 24-200mmi f/2.8 – f/4.5 lens zoom lens.
+In this iteration, Sony introduced a new ZEISS Vario-Sonnar T* 24-200mmi f/2.8 – f/4.5 zoom lens.
 In addition, Sony once again improved the auto focus performance, improving the auto focus speed to .03 seconds.
 Other performance improvements in continuous shooting and 4K motion video were also made.